Malaysian ex-PM slapped with new charge over 1MDB scandal

-KUALA LUMPUR, Malaysia (AP) — Former Malaysian Prime Minister Najib Razak has been charged with tampering with the final audit report into a defunct state investment fund, adding to a long list of corruption allegations against him since his ouster in May elections.
+KUALA LUMPUR, Malaysia (AP) — Former Malaysian Prime Minister Najib Razak was charged Wednesday with tampering with the final audit report into a defunct state investment fund, adding to a long list of corruption allegations against him since his ouster in May elections.

 Najib was charged along with Arul Kanda Kandasamy, the former head of the 1MDB fund, which is being investigated in the U.S. and other countries for alleged cross-border embezzlement and money laundering.

-Najib pleaded not guilty Wednesday to abusing power to order the modification of the report in February 2016 before it was presented to the Public Accounts Committee, in order to protect himself from disciplinary and legal action.
-Kandasamy also pleaded not guilty to abetting Najib.
+Najib pleaded not guilty to abusing power to order the modification of the report in February 2016 before it was presented to the Public Accounts Committee, in order to protect himself from disciplinary and legal action.
+Kandasamy, who was detained overnight by anti-graft officials, pleaded not guilty to abetting Najib.

-The auditor-general said last month some details had been removed from the 1MDB report.
+The charges came after the auditor-general revealed last month that some details had been removed from the 1MDB report.
+Kandasamy led 1MDB from 2015 until he was terminated in June.
+The two men were released on bail, and face up to 20 years in prison if found guilty.

 Most Read Business Stories